Grief: Overview for Clinicians

 Grief theory: a shifting paradigm

-Thinking has shifted from Elizabeth Kubler Ross' stage theory of dying to task-oriented models, such as William Worden's Tasks of Mourning.
+Thinking has shifted from Elizabeth Kubler Ross' stage theory of dying to other models, such as William Worden's Tasks of Mourning.
 The goal for the bereaved is not to "recover" from the loss but rather to learn how to integrate the loss into one's life.

 Importance of self-care

 Loss is inherent in health care.
 These losses can be disenfranchised for clinicians.
 Acknowledging and incorporating this professional grief into one's life can prevent losses from negatively affecting one's work and personal life.

 Please see the downloads section at the right for more detailed clinician and patient information.

 Disclaimer: This information is for general education.
 Please work with your health care practitioner to use it in the best way possible to promote your health.

 - Using journaling to aid health